 Marching Orders

-Cape Nature had a fascinating exhibition of Sharks' eggs and hatchlings (if that's what one calls a hatching Shark) and an Environmental department explained water and the sustainable management of our precious water resources.
-We're planning a hike on the Whale trail, De Hoop Nature Reserve is the one which has tempted me for ages, but it all depends on B's knees.
+Cape Nature hosted a fascinating exhibition of shark eggs and hatchlings (if that's what one calls a hatching shark), and an environmental department explained water and the sustainable management of our precious water resources.
+We're planning a hike on the Whale Trail.
+De Hoop Nature Reserve is the one that has tempted me for ages, but it all depends on B's knees.
 The 30% pensioner's discount on all accommodation should be a good incentive.
-The Photographic exhibition was interesting.
-Fernkloof Nature Reserve had a wide range of flowering specimens on display and the ladies working at their stall were knowledgeable, helpful and ever so friendly!
-We did all this within 45 minutes and then we'd seen it all.
-Feeling a little deflated and disappointed I wandered around to the antique quarter in the Main Rd and found a few collectables.
-That’s what one does in Stanford.
-You eat well and you can browse a lot.
+The photographic exhibition was interesting.
+Fernkloof Nature Reserve had a wide range of flowering specimens on display, and the ladies working at their stall were knowledgeable, helpful, and ever so friendly!
+We did all this within 45 minutes, and then we'd seen it all.
+Feeling a little deflated and disappointed, I wandered around the antique quarter on Main Rd and found a few collectibles.
+That’s what one does at Stanford.
+You eat well, and you can browse a lot.

-The exercise wasn’t a complete waste of time; we’ll just have to do our research much earlier, as soon as we get wind of the next Birding Weekend, and make our bookings early.
-I was expecting to see birders, tweeters and twitterers everywhere.
-Thank goodness I went incognito; imagine if I’d arrived decked out in my Khakis, pith helmet, binoculars, Newman’s bird book and Sasol Bird App, shooting chair and camera with the long lens?
-The laughing stock of Stanford I’d have been.
-We didn’t hang around for too long before deciding to go off to the Fernkloof Saturday market for breakfast.
+The exercise wasn’t a complete waste of time; we’ll have to do our research much earlier, as soon as we hear about the next Birding Weekend, and make our bookings early.
+I was expecting to see birders, tweeters, and twitterers everywhere.
+Thank goodness I went incognito; imagine if I’d arrived decked out in my Khakis, pith helmet, binoculars, Newman’s bird book, Sasol Bird App, shooting chair, and camera with the long lens?
+I’d have been the laughingstock of Stanford.
+We didn’t hang around long before heading to the Fernkloof Saturday market for breakfast.
 Always a good choice.

-On the 25th February a friend succintly said “Only 10 months to Christmas”!
-And here we are at the beginning of March, summer’s almost over, the days are getting shorter and darker and cooler.
-It’s the month when we prune our geraniums and feed the roses for a last flush of blooms.
-I’ve spotted butterflies, baby geckos and a host of foreign insects about, I’m sure they’re feeling the chill and preparing for an early autumn, even the March lilies are early this year and I believe tablegrape farmers' harvesting is almost done.
+On the 25th of February, a friend succinctly said, “Only 10 months to Christmas!”
+And here we are at the beginning of March; summer’s almost over; the days are getting shorter, darker, and cooler.
+It’s the month when we prune our geraniums and feed the roses for a final flush of blooms.
+I’ve spotted butterflies, baby geckos, and a host of foreign insects.
+I’m sure they’re feeling the chill and preparing for an early autumn.
+Even the March lilies are early this year, and I believe the table grape farmers' harvest is almost done.

-Conversations are peppered with travelling tips and stories, some on their way or coming from India, one acquaintance has just returned from his native New Zealand having sailed to a remote wilderness area, kayaking, cycling and discovering the fjords.
-I have passport but for now we’re staying put, all our energy going into our Overlander, but fate or my good Faery smiles, I have butterflies in my tummy, my girl is coming home this weekend with a partner in tow.
-We’re all off to Kruger for a five night stay there.
+Conversations are peppered with travel tips and stories, some from people on their way to or returning from India; one acquaintance has just returned from his native New Zealand, having sailed to a remote wilderness area, kayaking, cycling, and discovering the fjords.
+I have a passport, but for now we’re staying put, all our energy going into our Overlander.
+But with fate or my good Faery smiles, I have butterflies in my tummy: my girl is coming home this weekend with a partner in tow.
+We’re all off to Kruger for a five-night stay.

-Photography is like comfort food for me it stills my soul, warms me and makes me smile, so I returned to Saigon (Ho Chi Ming City), Vietnam last week and while editing my photographs I remembered our fabulous experiences there.
-In the editing I’ve relived the colours, the smells and the people.
-The heat, humidity and the monsoon rain is hard to imagine now, how lucky we are to have selective memories!
+Photography is like comfort food for me; it stills my soul, warms me, and makes me smile.
+I returned to Saigon (Ho Chi Minh City), Vietnam, last week, and while editing my photographs, I remembered our fabulous experiences there.
+In the editing process, I’ve relived the colours, the smells, and the people.
+The heat, humidity, and monsoon rain are hard to imagine now; how lucky we are to have selective memories!
 I share some of my favourites with you.

-My favourite book in 1975 and one of my favourite quotes, often recalled as I photograph unfamiliar faces in the street.
+My favourite book in 1975 and one of my favourite quotes, often recalled as I photograph unfamiliar faces on the street.

 CAPE NATURE: